johan10000/Move/README.md

     1. Four space indentations should be used except for script and address blocks whose contents should not be indented.
     2. Lines should be broken if they are longer than 100 characters.
-    3. Structs and constants should be declared before all functions in a module.